EnterpriseDB/repmgr/README.rst

 the full path of the binary instead, such as this RHEL example::

   /usr/pgsql-9.0/bin/repmgr --version
-  /usr/pgsql-9.0/bin/repmgr --version
+  /usr/pgsql-9.0/bin/repmgrd --version

-Below this base binary installation directory is referred to as PGDIR.
+Below this binary installation base directory is referred to as PGDIR.

 Set up trusted copy between postgres accounts
 ---------------------------------------------